About the CER

 The CER is an independent, private not-for-profit organisation.
 We are not affiliated with any government, political party or European institution.
 Our work is funded by donations from the private sector.
 Our annual reports give a good idea of what we do.

-In June 2013 the Centre for European Reform won best UK international affairs think-tank at the Prospect Think Tank Awards 2013.
+The CER won best UK international affairs think-tank at the Prospect Think Tank Awards 2015.

 "The Centre for European Reform, by far the best of all EU think-tanks in London"

 "A think-tank that manages to be both Atlanticist and Europhile"

 "A think-tank with an increasingly influential role in the shaping of official policy"